whyevenquestion1t/tiny-llm/book/src/week1-02-positional-encodings.md

 - [You could have designed state of the art positional encoding](https://huggingface.co/blog/designing-positional-encoding)
 - [Roformer: Enhanced Transformer with Rotary Positional Encoding](https://arxiv.org/pdf/2104.09864)

-## Task 1: Implement Rotary Postional Encoding "RoPE"
+## Task 1: Implement Rotary Positional Encoding "RoPE"

 You will need to modify the following file: